DaseinPhaos/alter-intro-std-rs/text/env-readme.md

 }
 ```

 It joins a collection of `paths` for the `PATH` ev, returning an `OsString` on success.
-If one of the input `Path`s contains invalid chracter for contructing the value of a `PATH` variable( dobule quote on Windows, colon on Unix), the function returns an `Err`.
+If one of the input `Path`s contains invalid character for constructing the value of a `PATH` variable( double quote on Windows, colon on Unix), the function returns an `Err`.

 # Constants

 The module also contains a submodule, `const`, which contains some constants associated with the current building target.

-The provided infomation include:
+The provided information include:

 * `ARCH: &'static str`: A string describing the architecture of the CPU that is currently in use.
-Possible values include "x86", "x86_64", "arm", "aarch64", "mips", "mips64", "powerpc", "powerpc64", etc.
+Possible values include "x86", "x86_64", "arm", "arch64", "mips", "mips64", "powerpc", "powerpc64", etc.
 * `FAMILIY: &'static str`: A string describing the family of the OS.
 Possible values include "unix", "windows".
 * `OS: &'static str`: A string describing the specific OS.
 Possible values include "linux", "macos", "ios", "freebsd", "android", "windows".
 * `DLL_PREFIX: &'static str`: A string specifying the filename prefix used for shared libraries on the platform.
 Possible values include "lib", ""(an empty string).